-Another contributor to the discussion is The Annie E. Casey Foundation, which has reported that 25 million or 35% of the country’s children were living in single parent households.
-In addition to an increase in the percentage of these youth, data shows that these children are more likely to have a tougher time than their peers with two parents within the same household.
+Another contributor to the discussion at the time was The Annie E. Casey Foundation, which reported that 25 million or 35% of the country’s children were living in single parent households.
+In addition to an increase in the percentage of these youth, data showed that these children were more likely to have a tougher time than their peers with two parents within the same household.

 Evolution of the Commission